symfony-si/symfony-docs-sl/reference/configuration/security.rst

                         # submit the login form here
                         check_path: /login_check

-                        # the user is redirected here when he/she needs to log in
+                        # the user is redirected here when they need to log in
                         login_path: /login

                         # if true, forward the user to the login form instead of redirecting